ddhoogduin/webapp-gen-system/README.md

 Web-application generator system; system for rapidly creating web-based applications in a semi-automatic matter through the generic system outlay.
 This system is, at first, only intended for the development of bio-informatics related applications.
 A computation or algorithm can be integrated in the application by 'linking' the web-application with a external API.
 At first, **the system is only intended for linux envirioments**.

 ## Version description
 This version is mainly driven by the use of the Directus API and CMS environment.
 All back-end functionalities are facilitated by the Directus application.
-The attached test-cases do consist of a web-application for the KeyGenes algorithm and a general format setup (wg-template).
+The attached test-cases do consist of a web-application for the KeyGenes algorithm and a general format setup (wg-app-template).
 Currently it is only possible to make use of a direct API algorithm.
 The next version  of the system will support the use of Galaxy API.

 ## System description